Jayankondam: Gangaikonda Cholapuram

-Gangaikonda Cholapuram capital of the Chola dynasty in c.
+Gangaikonda Cholapuram was the capital of the Chola dynasty in c.
 1025 during the reign of Rajendra Chola I, and served as the Chola capital for around 250 years.
-The village is the place near 8 km from Jayankondam.
+The village is 8 km from Jayankondam.
 The city was founded by Rajendra Chola I to commemorate his victory over the Pala Dynasty.
-The name means The town of the chola who took over Ganga (water from Ganga) or who defeated (the kings near) Ganga.
+The name means the town of the Cholas, who took over the Ganga (water from the Ganga) or defeated the kings near the Ganga.
 It is now a small village, its past eminence only remembered by the existence of the great Brihadisvara Temple.
-The temple has been recognised as a World Heritage site by UNESCO Chola empire included the whole of southern India to the river Thungabadhra in the north.
-For administrative and strategic purposes they built another capital and named it Gangaikondacholapuram.
+The temple has been recognised as a World Heritage site by UNESCO.
+The Chola empire included the whole of southern India to the river Thungabadhra in the north.
+For administrative and strategic purposes, they built another capital and named it Gangaikondacholapuram.